 OCHA Iraq 2016 Humanitarian Response Plan reported that meeting humanitarian needs in Iraq at internationally recognized standards requires billions of dollars.
-Currently, 10 million Iraqis are in need of some form of humanitarian assistance.
-In 2016, 11 million Iraqis are estimated to require some form of humanitarian assistance; by the end of the year, as many as 12 million to 13 million Iraqis may be in trouble.
+Currently, 11 million Iragis are in need of some form of humanitarian assistance.
 The full cost of meeting humanitarian needs in Iraq at international standards is estimated at \$4.5 billion to \$5 billion.
 Recognizing the many constraints present in Iraq, including limited funding and operational capacities, this response plan targets 7.3 million people for humanitarian assistance.
 Emergency packages, falling short of the international minimum standards, but sequenced across first-line, second-line and full cluster responses, are presented for each cluster.

 ACT requesting members (RMs) in Iraq: Lutheran World Federation, Christian Aid, Norwegian Church Aid, and Hungarian Interchurch Aid, through their ACT appeal: Support to Internally Displaced People and Their Hosts in Iraq including the Mosul Military Operation - IRQ161, and with the support of ACT funding members- are responding to the needs of the targeted vulnerable in Iraq through different humanitarian sectors.
-In doing so, RMs are cooperating with their local partners, to alleviate suffering and build resilience of internally displaced persons and host communities in Iraq by improving access to essential assistance and recovery activities.
+In doing so, RMs are cooperating with their local partners, to alleviate suffering and build resilience of internally displaced persons, returnees and host communities in Iraq by improving access to essential assistance and recovery activities.